hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Capabilities/README.md

 ## Collaborators and Group Permissions

-Previously, when adding Collaborators to a game, we had just 2 types of permissions available - an Administrator and a Read-Only user, which are called *gameAdmin* and *readOnly* permissions respectively.
-These were not configurable to the finer granularity that we allow today.

-<q>**Don't Modify!** We recommend that *you don't modify* the permissions on the *gameAdmin* and *readOnly* default Groups (which can now be found in *Groups*), because their visibility should serve only as an intuitive template for how to configure your own Group permissions.</q>

-You can now set up the read/write permissions for Collaborators on your game with a high degree of precision:
+You can set up the read/write permissions for Collaborators on your game with a high degree of precision:
 * Create a Collaborator Group.
 * Edit the Group to define the read/write permissions for the Group.
 * Assign Collaborators to that permissions Group.

 ## Creating Group Permissions and Assigning to Collaborators

-By default on any game, the *gameAdmin* and *readOnly* Groups are displayed.
-The game author and owner will always have full read/write access to everything in the Portal, regardless of how the settings are changed for other game Admins.
-You can modify the *gameAdmin* and *readOnly* permissions Groups, but we strongly recommend that *you do not change* these default Groups.
-Instead, create your own custom Groups to impose the required access permissions on your Collaborators.
+A game author and owner always has full read/write access to everything in the Portal, regardless of how the settings are changed for other game Admins.
+You can create your own custom Groups to impose the required access permissions on your Collaborators.

 *1.* To create a new Group, go to your *Game Overview* page.